-However, if you want your child to access special education programs or services,

-Or if your child plans to participate in any academic or extracurricular activities at your local school district, Or if you wish to have your child's annual assessment provided at no charge, complete the following:

-• Is the child currently identified as a child requiring special education pursuant to the rules of special education?
-(281-31.2(1)"b"(2).
-Yes No

-If the child is currently identified as a child requiring special education, prior approval must be sought from the special education director at the Area Education Agency before the child may receive Competent Private Instruction in Iowa.
-IOWA CODE section 299A.9

-Dual enrollment is desired for: (Check all that apply)

-- o Academic Extra-curricular activities Testing Special Education - Grade Level for the 20 school year - Subjects or Activities you wish your child to dual enrollin:

-1st Semester: 2nd Semester:

-• Do you desire to enroll in a Home School Assistance Program if offered?
-Yes_No
+district, cial education programs or services, ademic or extracurricular activities at your local school sessment provided at no charge, complete the following: 8) Is the child currently identified as a child requeducation?
+(281-31.2(1)"b"(2)Yes uiring special education pursuant to the rules of specialNo ring special education, prior approval must be sought from on Agency before the child may receive Competent Private .9 9) Do you desire dual enrollment in the public se YesNo(If no, skip to #10.) chool for the child under competent private instruction?
+Dual enrollment is desired for: (Check all that a apply) A. Academic Extra-curricular activities Testing Special Education B. Grade Level for the 20school year C. Subjects or Activities you wish your chil d to dual enrollin: 1st Semester: 2nd Semester: 10) Do you desire to enroll in a Home School As sistance Program if offered?
+YesNoNo

 Deadline for dual enrollment and/or Home School Assistance Program is September 15th, within 14 calendar days after moving to the district, or within 14 calendar days after removing the child from school.

 Note: Due to the restrictions as to the number of students who may be served in a Home School Assistance Program, timely filed requests may be denied if the program already serves 20 families or 40 students per teacher.
 281-IAC 31.3(3)